salesforce-ux/slds-linter/packages/cli/README.md

 Use these commands to run SLDS Linter rules.
 Review the output violations and fix any issues to uplift your code to SLDS best practices.

 - `npx @salesforce-ux/slds-linter lint`.
-Runs ESlint and Stylelint rules on HTML, CSS, and CMP files.
+Runs ESLint rules on HTML, CSS, and CMP files.
 - `npx @salesforce-ux/slds-linter report`.
 Generates a SARIF report for static analysis.
 - `npx @salesforce-ux/slds-linter emit`.
 Emits the configuration files used by `slds-linter`.
 Defaults to current directory.